programminghistorian/jekyll/project-team.md

 We are especially grateful to the dedicated Programming Historian authors who are not members of the Project Team: {% for member in site.data.authors %}{% if member.team == false %} {{member.name}},{% endif %}{% endfor %} and, hopefully, you!
 Find out more about [becoming an author](../new-lesson-workflow).

-We also wish to extend a thanks to our reviewers who ensure the lessons are up to scratch by leaving helpful feedback.
-At the time of writing, this has included the following people: Jim Clifford, Amanda Morton, Sheila Brennan, John Fink, Luke Bergmann, Aurélien Berra, Nora McGregor, Patrick Burns, Sarah Simpkin, Finn Arne Jørgensen, Dave Shepard, Nick Ruest, Konrad Lawson, Nick Pearce, Amanda Morton, Spencer Roberts, Jeff Bain-Conkin, Sara Palmer, Mary Beth Start.
-Thanks to all of you.
+We also thank everyone who has helped to review lessons by reporting issues, fixing errors, or conducting formal peer reviews.
+At the time of writing, this has included the following people: {% for reviewer in site.data.reviewers %}
+{{reviewer}},{% endfor %} and, hopefully, you!
+Find out more about [how to contribute](../contribute).

   [Adam Crymble]: ../images/Screen_shot_2011-01-21_at_09.29.07_reasonably_small.png
     "Adam Crymble avatar"